lightward/mechanic-tasks/docs/capture-order-payment-upon-fulfillment/README.md

 Tags: Fulfillment, Payment

-Short and simple. :) Upon the fulfillment of an authorized order, this task attempts to capture payment for that order.
+Upon the fulfillment of an authorized or partially paid order, this task attempts to capture all open authorized payments for that order.
+(Multiple authorizations can exist on edited orders or with post-purchase upsells.)

 * View in the task library: [usemechanic.com/task/capture-order-payment-upon-fulfillment](https://usemechanic.com/task/capture-order-payment-upon-fulfillment)
 * Task JSON, for direct import: [task.json](../../tasks/capture-order-payment-upon-fulfillment.json)